thewtex/thesis/plaque_strain/plaque_strain.rst

 .. highlights::

   |strain_lateral_plot_long|:  Shear strain over the cardiac cycle for 20 randomly
-  selected particles from ROIs highlighted in |geometry|.
+  selected particles from ROIs highlighted in |plaque_regions|.

 Plots of the strain components and strain metrics for Subject 157 are shown in
 |strain_axial_plot| - |strain_metric_plots|.
 Twenty randomly selected
-particles, i.e. mesh points, in the ROIs shown in |geometry| are singled out and their accumulated strain values plotted against time.
+particles, i.e. mesh points, in the ROIs shown in |plaque_regions| are singled out and their accumulated strain values plotted against time.
 Possibly due to movement in and out of the imaging plane or motion tracking errors, a drift in the accumulated strain is often observed [Shi2007]_.
 When there is significant